sjcqs/advent-of-code/slack_leaderboard/README.md

 This project publish the leaderboard everyday in a Slack channel

 ## Configuration
-1. Create a Firebase project (Blaze level required to do outgress)
+1. Create a Firebase project (Blaze level required to do scheduled function) Needed features:
+    - Realtime database (read: false, write: false)
+    - Functions

 2. Install the Firebase CLI: - https://firebase.google.com/docs/cli to update the configuration

+3. Edit `.firebaserc` with your project name

-3. Login with the CLI: `firebase login` (`firebase login:ci` to get a token)
+4. Login with the CLI: `firebase login` (`firebase login:ci` to get a token)

-4. Configuration:
+5. Configuration:
    After the configuration `firebase functions:config:get` should be:
 ``` (json)
 {